https://invisible-island.net/ncurses/man/

 a SCREEN is no longer needed.

-o However, WINDOWs are implicitly associated with a SCREEN, so it is
+o However, every WINDOW is implicitly associated with a SCREEN, so it

 o SVr4 deletes the standard WINDOW structures stdscr and curscr as